What is the Cash Flow Adequacy Ratio?

 The formula for calculating the cash flow adequacy ratio divides the cash flows from operations (CFO) by the sum of routine capital expenditures, mandatory debt repayments and shareholder dividend issuances.

-Interpreting the Cash Flow Adequacy Ratio
+How to Interpret Cash Flow Adequacy Ratio (High or Low)

 As a general rule of thumb, a higher cash flow adequacy ratio is preferable because it implies the company’s operating cash flows are adequate to cover its spending related to capex, debt repayments and dividends.